seldonian-framework/Tutorials/_tutorials/simple_engine_tutorial.md

 {% endhighlight %}
 </div>
 <p>
-If you copy the above code into a file called "example.py", run the example from the command line (once inside a virtual environment where you have pip-installed the engine) by doing:
+If you copy the above code into a file called "example.py", run the example from the command line (once inside a virtual environment where you have installed the Engine library) by doing:
 </p>

 <p>